Icomanman/Icomanman/README.md

 # 💫 About Me:
 🔭 I’m a structural engineer who got inspired to learn software development due to the circumstances I found myself in.
-Since 2017 I am working in software development mostly in the web space; <br>I've worked with multiple start ups including SaaS, APIs and blockchain.
-I also dabbled with Machine Learning and LLMs<br>💬 Ask me how I did it<br>🌱 I’m currently learning C++<br>⚡ Fun fact
+Since 2017 I am working in software development mostly in the web space; I've worked with multiple start ups building SaaS, APIs and blockchain.
+I also dabbled with Machine Learning and LLMs.
+<br>💬 Ask me how I did it
+<br>🌱 I’m currently learning C++
+<br>⚡ Fun fact

 ## 🌐 Socials: